L9Manuel9/cybersecurity-skills/README.md

 ## Here you can find Writeups about some Interesting CTFs.

-## Researches i am proud of such as: Advanced threats from cryptominer infections in IoT devices
+## Researches such as: Advanced threats from cryptominer infections in IoT devices

 ## Documentations about Freelancing scenarios where you can take a look at my Methodology in both GDPR Inquiries and Troubleshooting.